FaithMUTIS/Group-2-phase-5-project/README.md

 Linear Regression has the highest MSE, RSME and MAE among all models, indicating its lower predictive performance compared to the others therefore the weakest model.

 Recommendation.
+Given that the Gradient Boosting Regressor out performs the other models in terms of predictive accuracy, it would be the best choice for our modelling task.